 - Year Four: 19, 20, 21, 22, 23, 24

-Issue 26 sees a major face-lift for Caffeine Magazine with a new logo, front-cover design and layout.
+Issue 26 saw a major face-lift for Caffeine Magazine with a new logo, front-cover design and layout.
 Inside the content’s still as interesting and diverse as ever.
 There’s a new feature, The Filter, which looks at some of the terms that those of us in the industry throw around with abandon, completely forgetting to explain them to everyone else.
-First up is Geisha, which, it turns out, is a variety of coffee plant and nothing to do with Japan.
+First up, in Issue 26, was Geisha, which, it turned out, is a variety of coffee plant and nothing to do with Japan.

-Talking of those in the coffee industry, this issue has the results of a survey of various coffee professionals and others (such as yours truly) where we answer such varied questions as Does Speciality Coffee Deserve The Tag “Hipster”? and Would You Recommend Coffee As A Career?
+Talking of those in the coffee industry, Issue 26 has the results of a survey of various coffee professionals and others (such as yours truly) where we answered such varied questions as Does Speciality Coffee Deserve The Tag “Hipster”? and Would You Recommend Coffee As A Career?
 I found it fascinating to compare my answers with those of my contemporaries.

 Caffeine Magazine reached the grand old age of four with Issue 25 and an interesting collection of diverse articles.
 Perhaps the most curious of them all was another in Caffeine’s series of the coffee pairing articles.
 In this one, coffee was pared with (wait for it) cured meats!
 This was only of academic interest to me since I don’t eat meat, but I found it fascinating nonetheless.
 I was also pleased to see roasters from Bristol and Bath featuring strongly in the article.